Taraknath Temple

+Males of all ages must mandatorily remove their shirts and vests and need to enter temple with bare upper body.
+They are not allowed to wear any kind of clothes above their waist.

 Legends

 As per local legends, the temple was built by Raja Bharamalla Rao to discover a Linga in the jungles near Tarakeswar.
 The temple was later built around the swayambhu linga (self-manifested) referred as Baba Taraknath in 1729 AD.